-- Reimbursements cannot be issued until AFTER a student returns from the trip. - Check with Rachael Eaton before expending personal funds on research or travel.
-Often, these expenses can be borne directly by the department and the student won't have to wait on a reimbursement. - See the handbook chapter on Graduate Student Travel before planning any travel (conferences, field work, meetings, workshops, collaborations). - In the case where one can't avoid reimbursements for research expenses, the student must collect all itemized receipts, along with the fund that the expense(s) should be charged to and the reason for the expense.
-The items are required for an expense report in Rice's Concur software.
-Concur reports are the ONLY way that students can be reimbursed. - Rice is a tax-exempt educational institution in the state of Texas.
+- Reimbursements cannot be issued until AFTER a student returns from the trip. - Check with the graduate administrator before expending personal funds on research or travel.
+Often, these expenses can be borne directly by the department and the student won't have to wait on a reimbursement. - See the chapter on Graduate Student Travel before planning any travel (conferences, fieldwork, meetings, workshops, collaborations). - In the case where one can't avoid reimbursements for research expenses, the student mustcollect all itemized receipts, along with the fund that the expense(s) should be charged to and the reason for the expense.
+The items are required to be listed for the Rice expense report.
+Expense reports are the ONLY way that students can be reimbursed. - Rice is a tax-exempt educational institution in the state of Texas.
 Be sure no Texas sales tax or Texas hotel tax is charged.
 Tax exemption forms can be obtained from department staff. - If Texas sales or hotel taxes are charged, the student is responsible for paying the tax. - Rice is exempt from hotel tax in some other states, as well.
-Refer the Graduate Travel Resources & Procedures guide for details.
+Refer to the Graduate Travel Resources & Procedures guide for details.